-This graph shows where the target patent fits in relation to other patents in the same class.
+The following graph shows where the target patent fits in relation to other patents within the same class.
 As can be seen, the target patent was issued much later than many others in the same class.
-The larger the number of patents issued before the target patent in the same class increases the potential for finding prior art.
+The large number of patents issued before the target patent in the same class increases the potential for finding prior art.

 Figure 2.
-US Patents by Class 375/130
+US Patents by Class 370/331